anuragsachdeva28/dustbin-admin/README.md

-# dexpert
+# smart-dustbin
-An Admin panel for Dexpert Portal.
+Panel for municipality department.